1010339/Web3_learning/README.md

 ## CryptoZombies Progress

-- Lesson 1; 25 September: building a zombie factory and how it's DNA works having 16 integers like normal DNA.
-- Lesson 2; 25 September: A contract is the fundamental building block for ethrum applications.
+- **Lesson 1 – 25 Sept 2025**
+  Learned what a smart contract is, set up `pragma solidity`, and created my first simple contract.

+- **Lesson 2 – 25 Sept 2025**
+  Practiced using structs and functions.
+  Learned how to create zombies with random DNA.